castle-engine/castle-engine/packages/delphi/README.md

     Hopefully this will be fixed eventually, we'd love to recommend to use install our packages using [Delphinus](https://castle-engine.io/download#delphinus).
 It should install the package and extend your Delphi settings, to make CGE units available for all applications.

 - There is automatic checked of these packages in `tools/internal/check_packages/`.
 You can run it manually whenever you want, Jenkins and GitHub Actions also run it automatically.

+- It practically doesn't matter if you build (and install) CGE packages with _Debug_ or _Release_.
+At design-time, we don't do anything time-consuming, that would be affected by the debug/release settings.